 Insiders threat examples

 Lately, there have been several news stories directly related to insiders doing things to expose PHI.
-Sometimes it seems to be a mistake while other cases are clearly criminal intent.
+Sometimes it seems to be a mistake while other cases are clearly involving criminal intent.

 We all learn better by example.
 Here are few we heard about recently.
 Many of them came from databreaches.net keeping us in the know.
 Shout out to them again!